jakekara/sheff-data/README.md

 ### 1. Get the raw data

-PDF files are available here, containing:
+PDF files are available in the raw_data directory:

 * The number of applicants who chose each school as their first choice.
 The data is available for each grade all students, as well as broken down